tomouellette/pgxdisease/README.md

 ## Data

-The required data for visualization and colocalization analysis can be retrieved from:
+The required data to replicate statistically significant findings for visualization and colocalization analysis can be retrieved from:

 **Pharmacogenomics Research Network**